pazznetwork/ngx-chat/README.md

 [Have a look at our demo (valid XMPP credentials required)](https://pazznetwork.github.io/ngx-chat-ghpages/)

 * 🌋 build in XMPP server support
-  * send and receive messages, load messages from message history (XEP-0313), supports multi user chat
+  * send and receive messages, load messages from message history (XEP-0313), supports multi-user chat
 * 🔥 fully featured angular chat components
 * 💉 open for injection
   * use the server side buddy list or use your own data source for that, API methods for adding / removing buddies available